Mountainsmith Haze 50

 The [ICS Cup] hip belt is well-padded and does literally "cup" the iliac crest, hugging around it instead of digging into it.
 The X-shaped adjustment at the front holds well, but is neither quick nor easy to adjust.

 Why an X-shape?
 It takes the front stress, flips it backward, and redistributes it into the lumbar region.
 They claim this, in conjunction with their "Lumbar Control Point Pad" makes for a stable and centered load.
+While I can't vouch for the effectiveness of this design, I will say the pack does distribute the load evenly without favoring the load onto the shoulders or hips.

 The sternum strap is a simple and serviceable one.
 Interestingly, it's made from an elasticized material that has more stretch than I'd have expected from a sternum strap.
 My guess is this was a cost-cutting measure: when you only offer a pack in two sizes, you need to find ways to make as many things as adjustable as possible.